eye1985/javascript-application-starter/README.md

 ## Requirements
-[Node.js](https://nodejs.org) Latest LTS (10.x.x)
+[Node.js](https://nodejs.org) Latest LTS (14.x.x)

 ## What is included in this boilerplate
-1. Babel 7
+1. Babel
-2. Babel env preset set to target ie10+
-3. Webpack and webpack dev server
+2. Webpack and webpack dev server
-4. CSS-loader, style-loader, file-loader, and url-loader included
+3. SASS support
-5. CSS modules are enabled by default
+4. CSS modules are enabled by default
-6. Post-CSS with autoprefixer and cssnano
+5. Post-CSS with autoprefixer and cssnano

 ## Install
 ### Step 1